 - A2.1.1 Refrigerators 4.5 cubic feet or less and microwaves 1500 watts or less are permitted.
-Each student is permitted to have a microwave and mini fridge with the exception of Osprey Village. - Osprey Village Residents: Apartments are limited to 2 microwaves and two mini- fridges per unit as they come equipped with a full-size refrigerator. - A2.1.2 Residents should not leave appliances unattended under any circumstance.
-Always unplug appliances after use and follow the proper use guidelines. - A2.1.3 Small appliances without exposed heating elements (e.g., blenders, Keurig, hand mixers) are permitted in student rooms with proper usage. - A2.1.4 Toasters, toaster ovens, pressure cookers, air fryers, coffee pots, and electric grills are permitted in the residence halls, but should be utilized in designated cooking lounges and not in student rooms. - The only exception is in Osprey Village and The Flats at UNF where residents can use them in their kitchen.
+Each student is permitted to have a microwave and mini fridge with the exception of Osprey Village.
+These appliances must be plugged directly into an outlet and cannot be plugged into a surge protector. - Osprey Village Residents: Apartments are limited to 2 microwaves and two mini- fridges per unit to prevent overloading of circuits. - A2.1.3 Small appliances without exposed heating elements (e.g., blenders, Keurig, hand mixers, water cooler dispensers) are permitted in student rooms with proper usage. - A2.1.4 Toasters, toaster ovens, pressure cookers, air fryers, coffee pots, and electric grills are permitted in the residence halls, but should be utilized in designated cooking lounges and not in student rooms. - The only exception is in Osprey Village and The Flats at UNF where residents can use them in their kitchen.
 Toasters, toaster ovens, pressure cookers, air fryers, coffee pots, and electric grills found plugged in within student rooms may lead to discipline.